ethhub-io/ethhub/other/ethereum-2.0-ama.md

 A: Rough ballpark figures.
 1024 shards \* 10 transactions per second per shard ~= 10k transactions per second. \[Justin Drake\]

+**Q: What is the most updated timeline for rolling out PoS?
+Since Vitalik already said 'research is done', what are developers' incentives to push things forward?
+Are there any specific measures taken to ensure a smooth transition?**

+A: I expect the beacon chain (the core PoS chain) to launch late 2019.
+Ideally the spec should be close to final in Q1, cross-client testnets in Q2, security audits in Q3, mainnet launch in Q4.

+As a rule of thumb, launching in December is hard because of the holiday season.
+So November 2019 and January 2020 would be my two best guesses.

+Having the Ethereum 2.0 chain finalise the Ethereum 1.0 chain will take more time.
+[Justin Drake]

+**Q: Will it be possible with sharding to have shards with different rules and/or technology independent from the other shards/beacon chain, but still using the same base tech in terms of transacting and security?
+For example: private eth network run in a shard connected to main eth network from which it takes just security from validators.
+Private transaction with ZKsnarks shard(s).
+Encrypted data shards.
+Erc20 like coin launched on ETH 2.0, but with it's own rules and maybe own shards somehow controlled by the smart contract of that erc20.**

+A: Every shard has the same data availability layer, and the option to use EVM2.0 as an execution engine.
+That's common base-layer infrastructure.
+At the application layer contracts can be powered by non-EVM2.0 execution engines (so-called alternative execution engines).

+There's also a huge L2 design around state channels, plasma, cross-shard communication, etc. So at the application layer I expect lots of non-homogeneity across shards, as well as a lots of homogeneity thanks to standardisation.
+[Justin Drake]

+**Q: Today, running full nodes isn’t that hard, but the resource requirements are slowly increasing.
+How much thinking is being devoted to the greater infrastructure requirements of Eth 2.0 and how they will impact node participation and decentralization?**

+A: Ethereum 2.0 validation should be sustainable from a resource perspective:

+* Bandwidth: fixed cost (thanks for fixes shard block sizes)
+* Storage: if not fixed then sustainable (thanks to ideas such as storage maintenance fees).
+Note that storing shard blocks since genesis is not required.
+* CPU, memory I/O: similar situation to Ethereum 1.0 (gas limit that can be voted up or down).
+[Justin Drake]

+**Q: How ETH 2.0 differs from ETH, and why POS instead of POW.**

+A: PoS enables goodies such as economic finality and sharding.
+It is also much cheaper (in terms of inflation cost for hodlers, as well as ecologically) than PoW.
+[Justin Drake]

 ## Resources:

 * [Source](https://old.reddit.com/r/ethereum/comments/ajc9ip/ama_we_are_the_eth_20_research_team/)